About us

 Managing Director

-Alena Kavka is a writer and art professional, currently based in Tāmaki Makaurau.
-With an interest in the intersections between contemporary art, public engagement and writing, Alena has experience working across Tāmaki Makaurau’s public art sector, including most recently as Marketing & Communications Coordinator at Te Tuhi.
+Alena Kavka is an art professional, currently based in London.
+With an interest in the intersections between contemporary art, public engagement and writing, Alena has experience working across Tāmaki Makaurau’s public art sector, including most recently as Programme & Communications Coordinator at Te Tuhi.
 Her writing has been published on the websites of the Auckland Art Gallery and Gus Fisher Gallery, CIRCUIT and Ocula, as well as in the academic journals Afterimage and Knowledge Cultures.

 Pauline Autet